 2. If your caravan has a stabilising hitch ensure the towing vehicle tow ball is clean and grease free (sometimes new tow balls have a powder paint covering this should be removed with a fine sand paper).
 If it’s an ALKO tow hitch ensure you have a compatible tow ball (A few tow balls do not allow enough room for the coupled hitched head when turning).

 3. Make sure the gas cylinders are turned off and disconnected.

 4. Ensure all the cupboards, doors and windows are shut and secured.
-Roof lights are often forgotten (and often seen on the side of the road), make sure these are closed particularly if the roof light is above an extractor fan.
-Cooker hob covers must in the down or travel position ( these are often also forgotten and can smash whilst in transit.
+Roof lights are often forgotten, particularly if the roof light is above an extractor fan (and often seen on the side of the road).
+Cooker hob covers must in the down or travel position (these are often also forgotten and can smash whilst in transit).

-6. All loads put away so they will not move around whilst being towed.
+6. All loads stowed away so they will not move whilst in transit.
 Ensure the caravan is loaded so that the nose weight of the caravan is within the manufacturers guideline range.

-7. The caravan should be loaded as a rule of thumb with heaviest items on the floor over the axle and just forward of the axle.
+7. As a rule of thumb the caravan should be loaded with heaviest items on the floor over the axle and just forward of the axle.

-8. Make sure all water carriers are empty, including the toilet.
-Onboard water tanks should also be emptied.
-And toilet cassettes must be emptied.
+8. Make sure all water carriers are empty, including the toilet cassette/cistern and onboard water tanks.

-9. Microwave plates must be taken out of the microwave and stored somewhere they cannot rattle around.
+9. Remove microwave plates and stow somewhere safe.
 This is true for all loose items in the caravan, make sure they cannot rattle around.

 10. Lock the caravan door, check all locker doors and all outlet covers are secured (we often see outlet covers flapping whilst the caravan is being towed).